Culver Fish Hatcheries

 State Conservation Official Inspects Work and Declares Prospect Favorable

-local citizens can vet a good idea of how the project will look when finished
+shape and local citizens can get a good idea of how the project will look when

-Two of the ponds will be completed nexy week, thr workmrn now being engaged in digging
+Two of the ponds will be completed nexf week, the workmen now being engaged in digging

 the ponds deeper and building higher bank

-Attention will then be turning to improving and beautifying thr grounds, makinh the hatchery a
+Attention will then be turning to improving and beautifying the grounds, making the

-The two ponds cover abot one and one-half acres, allowing the vlun to handle a large number of
+The two ponds cover about one and one-half acres, allowing the volume to handle a large

-exxcept by the expenditure of money sand the club' treassury has been draine by the work done so far.
+been drained by the work done so far.

-Water will be turned into the ponds abou the middle of APRIL AND fish will be placed in the ponds at
+Water will be turned into the ponds about the middle of Apeil and fish will be placed in

-As official of the State conservationdepartment looked over the hatchery Monday and declared the
+An official of the State conservation department looked over the hatchery Monday and

 1933 - Mar 18 - CULVER FISH HATCHERY IS PROGRESSING RAPIDLY